linear-protocol/linear-subgraph/docs/tutorial.md

 ### About The Graph

 The Graph is the indexing and query layer of web3.
 Developers build and publish open APIs, called subgraphs, that applications can query using GraphQL.
-The Graph currently supports indexing data from 31 different networks including Ethereum, NEAR, Arbitrium, Optimism, Polygon, Avalanche, Celo, Fantom, Moonbeam, IPFS, and PoA with more networks coming soon.
+The Graph currently supports indexing data from 31 different networks including Ethereum, NEAR, Arbitrum, Optimism, Polygon, Avalanche, Celo, Fantom, Moonbeam, IPFS, and PoA with more networks coming soon.
 Developers build and publish open APIs, called subgraphs, that applications can query using GraphQL.

 ![](https://i.imgur.com/yZSgnsT.png)